rladstaetter/javacv-webcam/README.md

 Again, on the command line, enter:

-    java -jar target/javacv-webcam-2020.2.1-SNAPSHOT-jar-with-dependencies.jar
+    mvn javafx:run

-A window should appear and chances are high you can see yourself on the monitor.
+A window should appear and it is likely that you can see yourself on the monitor.